MudSnail/Determining-Location-Accuracy/README.md

 After this, I went ahead and ran baseline pipelines to check how different preprocessing of features my impact the model.
 Once this was done and the final pipeline was built I ran several models: Logistic Regression, SVC, Random Forest and XGBoost (especially since the data was non-linear).

 # How to Run the Model
-The toy dataset, represents what data is expected as input by the model, but is not actual data from Ocean Wise.

 # Limitations of the Model